Michael Waltrip: 2007

-On Saturday, April 7, 2007, he fell asleep behind the wheel of his Toyota Land Cruiser which overturned and hit a utility pole.
+On Saturday, April 7, 2007, Waltrip fell asleep behind the wheel of his Toyota Land Cruiser which overturned and hit a utility pole.
 Waltrip crawled out from the car suffering only minor cuts.
 There was no Nextel Cup race held that weekend.
 He was charged with reckless driving and failing to report an accident.

 After failing to qualify for the Pocono 500 in June, Waltrip bounced back the following week by finishing tenth at the Citizens Bank 400 in Michigan.

 During the summer, Waltrip decided to make changes to the No. 00 and No. 55, which both sat outside the top-35 in owners points.
 He hired Terry Labonte, who held an automatic qualifying spot with his Past Champions provisional from titles in 1984 and 1996, to take over Waltrip's No. 55 at Infineon Raceway, Watkins Glen International, and Indianapolis Motor Speedway.
 Waltrip also hired P. J. Jones, a road course ringer, to take over David Reutimann's No. 00 at Infineon and Watkins Glen.

 In October 2007, before the 2007 Bank of America 500.
 Dale Jarrett announced his retirement from points racing after the 2008 Food City 500, Waltrip decided to put David Reutimann (No. 00 driver) to take over the No. 44.
 Jarrett's final race was the All-Star race in May 2008.

 On October 6, 2007, Waltrip won the pole for the UAW-Ford 500 at Talladega Superspeedway, the first restrictor-plate race to be run with the Car of Tomorrow.
 He finished 25th after a wreck but bounced back the next week at Charlotte Motor Speedway with his second top-ten finish of the season.